dabeaz-course/practical-python/Notes/01_Introduction/05_Lists.md

 ### List Iteration and Search

-Iterating over the list contents.
+Use `for` to iterate over the list contents.

 ```python
 for name in names: